 The programme is accredited by the Council on Higher Education (CHE) and endorsed by the Engineering Council of South Africa (ECSA).
-The outcomes of the degree are aligned to the Washington Accord, which allows for global recognition.
+The outcomes of the mechanical engineering degree are aligned to the Washington Accord, which allows for global recognition.

 Completing the IIE Bachelor of Engineering in Mechanical Engineering will prepare you for Engineering positions in private consultation firms, in development laboratories and in large and small private enterprises.
 You can be involved in the design, development, production, maintenance and marketing of Mechanical systems, subsystems and components.